Safeguarding Policy

 • Any additional information relating to an incident that has already been reported.

-Members of the Nossal Institute community must create and keep accurate and secure records relevant to child safety and wellbeing, including recording incidents, responses and decisions affecting children.
+Members of the Nossal Institute community must create and keep accurate and secure records relevant to child and at-risk adult safety and wellbeing, including recording incidents, responses and decisions affecting children and at-risk adults.

 Depending on the location, failure to disclose and protect may result in legal implications, including imprisonment.
 As such, members of the Nossal Institute community must be aware of their mandatory reporting obligations whilst carrying out Nossal Institute business and must report concerns in accordance with the process outlined in this policy.

-Project design for all work undertaken outside of Victoria or Australia must encompass a review of local legislation, child protection systems and support systems to ensure that all personnel are aware of how to report concerns locally, and to highlight where external reporting may pose safety risks to children and young people.
+Project design for all work undertaken outside of Victoria or Australia must encompass a review of local legislation, child protection systems and support systems to ensure that all personnel are aware of how to report concerns locally, and to highlight where external reporting may pose safety risks to children, young people and at-risk adults.

 Where to report